xananya06/CS-506/README.md

 https://www.youtube.com/watch?v=oK3LE3O4Y8w

+## Makefile

+### Prerequisites:

+Python 3.7+

+### Makefile

+Run this command to install all the dependencies related to the project as listed in the requirements.txt.

+<pre> make  </pre>

+This command will delete the virtual environment created.

+<pre> make clean</pre>

+Any scripts can be run by calling the relevant script_name.py file.
+And any Jupyter Notebooks can be run with the virtual environment created.

 ## Dataset Preprocessing :

 The cleaning process of the data started with the visualization of the data frame.
 The following points below highlights the steps taken.